Drug pipe: Love rose

 A love rose is a glass tube with a paper or plastic rose inside of it, and a bit of cork or foil on the ends to keep the rose from falling out.
-While ostensibly intended as romantic gifts, their primary known use is for the smoking of crack cocaine.
-They are commonly sold at convenience stores in the United States, particularly in large cities.
+It is also known as a glass rose.
+While ostensibly intended as romantic gifts, their primary known use is as a pipe to smoke crack cocaine.
+They are commonly sold at convenience stores in the United States, particularly in inner-city locations.